 London being one of the oldest cities in the world is home to historic icons.
 Let’s explore these in our Tripio custom top 10 most historic places in London.
 History buff’s, these are bound to be on your bucket list adventure of a lifetime.

 The National Gallery is located in the iconic Trafalgar Square.
-It was founded in 1824 and houses an impressive collection of over 2,300 paintings.
+Founded in 1824 and houses an impressive collection of over 2,300 paintings.
 The era these paintings stem from is anywhere between the 13th century to present day.
 It is one of the most visited art galleries in the world and is worthy of our Tripio top 10.

 Earning its spot in the number 8th position in our top 10 is the Natural History Museum.
 This is one of the most iconic buildings in the world.
 It has featured in numerous blockbuster films such as The Eternals and Paddington Bear.
 If you thought the British Museum’s collection was impressive, wait till you see this one.
 The Natural History Museum in London is home to over 80 million artifacts.
 Their 5 main exhibitions are Paleontology, Zoology, Mineralogy, Botany and Entomology.
 This museum is bound to blow you away.
 If you enjoy taking an adventure through history while traveling, I highly suggest you add this museum to your Tripio travel itinerary.
 If you selected that you enjoy history when making your custom itinerary on the Tripio app, this museum is bound to appear on your custom to 10.